uw-midsun/firmware/DEVELOPING.md

 ## Prerequisites

-You will want to download and install the following.
+You will want to download and install the following:

 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)